davinci26/Codigo-Network/README.md

  Smart contract libraries used in the project will be added to the contracts folder.

  This project is merely a combination of existing solutions developed by the open source community.
-Thus it would be disrespectful not to thank the developing teams of the projects used in the dependencies.
+Thus it would be disrespectful not to thank the developing teams of the projects above for their help.

 ## How to contribute ##
 Any comments/suggestions/improvements are highly appreciated.
 However, until the project is submitted for grading no pull requests will be accepted.